Taylor Davis (violinist): Career and activity on YouTube

 Davis started her first YouTube channel under the pseudonym "ViolinTay" on April 30, 2010.

 In October 2013, the Critical Hit band's debut took place.
 This is a group led by Jason Hayes (keyboardist and composer of the World of Warcraft video game's soundtrack) and Michael Gluck (under the pseudonym "Piano Squall").
 Davis joined the band in the same year, and the other band members are composer Adam Gubman, keyboardist David Paich (Toto's co-founder); violinists Michelle Jade, Caroline Campbell and Molly Rogers; bassists Carlitos del Puerto and Tim MacDonald; cellists Tina Guo, Ginger Murphy and Leah Metzler; percussionists Doug Belote, Joel Taylor and Kevin Dooley; guitarists Kole Hicks, Nita Strauss, Chet Stevens and Laurence Juber; pianist Salome Scheidegger; flutists Sara Andon, Shannon Canchola, and the "World Music" woodwinds-reeds-wind synthesizers specialist Pedro Eustache.
 The band published its first album in the same period.

 Personal life

-Davis married a man named Jarred in 2011.
-They have two sons, born in 2019 and 2021.
+Davis married her husband, Jarred, in 2011.
+They have two sons, born in 2019 and 2021 and a daughter born in 2025.
 They also have two dogs names Jax and Indy.
 She is a Christian.
-She's now expecting her third child.